Safe and Sound Protocol

 Initial Access: $150

-This provides ongoing support between sessions while you are completing the listening process.
-Email support is especially important in the early stages and ensures you always have a way to check in with me about questions, concerns, or responses that come up along the way.
+This provides ongoing support between sessions while you complete the listening.
+Especially in the early stages, it gives you a way to check in about questions, concerns, or responses that arise.

-I support children, teens, and adults with SSP throughout Florida, including Delray Beach, Boca Raton, and Fort Lauderdale.
-All sessions are online, making it easier to fit this work into daily life.
+I support adults with SSP throughout Florida, including West Palm Beach, Delray Beach, Boca Raton, and Fort Lauderdale.
+Most sessions are online, allowing you to do this work from the comfort of your own space, with whatever helps you feel supported, including comfort items or pets nearby.

 I’m also licensed in Illinois and offer SSP support to clients across the state, including the Chicago area.